Jason-chen-taiwan/Open_Blog/README.md

 4. Access the application:

 - Visit http://localhost:5000
-- Login with the admin credentials
+- Login with the admin credentials you set during setup

 ### Security Settings